 UPDATE 10/3/22: California Governor Newsom signed the following bills into law: SB 1162 (pay scale disclosures & reporting), AB 152 (extension of California Supplemental Sick Leave to 12/31/22), AB 1041 (expansion of designated persons under CFRA), AB 1949 (mandated bereavement leave).

 On August 31, 2022, the California Legislature concluded its 2022 Legislative Session and passed several employment-related bills, including those related to pay disclosures and reporting, expansion of California Family Rights Act (CFRA) related to family leave and bereavement leave, and an extension of California Supplemental Sick Leave through the end of the calendar year.

 Below is a summary of select employment-related bills that were passed during this last session.

 New Pay Disclosure Requirements & Expansion of California Pay Data Reporting

-On August 30, 2022, the California Legislature passed Senate Bill 1162 (SB1162), which requires certain employers to provide new pay disclosures and expands existing California pay data requirements.
-If SB1162 is signed into law, the new provisions will take effect on January 1, 2023.
+On August 30, 2022, the California Legislature passed Senate Bill (SB) 1162, which requires certain employers to provide new pay disclosures and expands existing California pay data requirements.
+The new provisions will take effect on January 1, 2023.

 New Pay Disclosure Requirements